-Lila Newberry Bradley has focused her practice on the needs of children for the past 12 years, and she is delighted to expand the range of her practice by joining Claiborne & Fox (now Claiborne Fox Bradley, LLC) in 2013.
+Lila Newberry Bradley has focused her practice on the needs of children for the past 12 years, and she is delighted to expand the range of her practice by joining Claiborne, Fox, and Goldman (now Claiborne Fox Bradley Goldman, LLC) in 2013.
 Lila represents clients who are creating and growing families through adoption or assisted reproduction and serves as the Director of Operations for Southern Surrogacy, LLC.
 She believes that all people deserve the opportunity to build a family that includes children, and she is pleased that her legal skills can assist those who face challenges.
 Lila also knows that children will benefit when family members are secure in their legal rights and interests through proper estate planning and intra-family agreements such as advance directives for healthcare, financial powers of attorney, domestic partnership agreements, post-adoption contact agreements, and standby guardianships.
 Lila’s background as a business lawyer informs her ability to prepare contracts and instruments to document and secure legal interests.

 Lila graduated cum laude from the University of Georgia Law School in 1985, where she was Notes Editor on the Georgia Law Review.
 For the first 12 years after graduation, Lila practiced business law, specializing in mergers and acquisitions and corporate securities.
 Lila took eight years away from the active practice of law while her three children were young, and upon returning to active practice, sought a position in which she could advocate for children not as fortunate as her own.